 One mistake emerging artists often make in writing their CVs is trying to oversell their work.
 Less is more.
-Your CV should be neatly organized, and only include information pertinent to your artistic career.
+Your artist’s CV / artist’s resume should be neatly organized, and only include information pertinent to your artistic career.

-What should you include on a CV?
-Here is where how to compose one in 10 steps:
+What should you include on an artist’s CV?
+Here’s where how to compose one in 10 steps:

 Often, more established artists will keep it simple.
 This is because their CV is usually referenced as a biography rather than a resume.